amine1949/requirement-analysis/README.md

 - **Enables accurate estimation** of timelines and resources

 > *"The hardest single part of building a software system is deciding what to build."* - Fred Brooks, Author of *The Mythical Man-Month*

+## Why is Requirement Analysis Important?

+Requirement Analysis is the cornerstone of successful software development.
+Here are three critical reasons why it's indispensable in the SDLC:

+### 1. Prevents Costly Rework
+- **Impact**: Fixing errors during development is 5-10x more expensive than correcting them in requirements phase
+- **Example**: A misunderstood requirement that surfaces during testing may require architectural changes
+- **Data**: Studies show 70% of software failures trace back to poor requirement analysis

+### 2. Ensures Stakeholder Alignment
+- **Impact**: Creates a shared vision between business teams and developers
+- **Mechanism**:
+  - Documents exact business needs
+  - Provides measurable acceptance criteria
+  - Serves as legal contract between parties
+- **Result**: Prevents "That's not what we asked for" scenarios post-launch

+### 3. Enables Accurate Planning
+- **Impact**: Directly affects project timelines and resource allocation
+- **Benefits**:
+  - Allows realistic estimation of development effort
+  - Identifies dependencies early
+  - Reveals potential risks before coding begins
+- **Outcome**: Projects with thorough requirement analysis are 3x more likely to deliver on time

+> **Real-world Case**: The 1999 Mars Climate Orbiter failure ($327M loss) was ultimately traced to unspecified unit conversion requirements between teams.